 Print and Copy a Full Unit At a Time

 There’s nothing worse than finding that the copier is down in the morning when you need recording forms for your lessons in the afternoon.
-Rather than copying one day at a time, I started each unit by copying ALL math intervention materials ahead of time.
+Rather than copying one day at a time, I started my math intervention organization each unit by copying ALL math intervention materials ahead of time.

 - Pre and Post Assessments

 - Independent Practice Activities

 Once your materials are copied, the battle is only half won.
 When you find yourself with 20 unexpected minutes to meet with a group you don’t want to waste a minute of that time looking for the stack of papers you copied last week.
 Setting up your math intervention organization by group solves this problem!

 For each math group, prepare a folder.
 In the left-hand pocket, clip together sets of assessments.
 If, for example, you have 5 students in your group you would clip together 5 pre-assessments, 5 post-assessments, and 5 of each ticket out the door.

 On the right-hand pocket, clip together sets of independent practice activities.
 For a group of five students, I might copy 6-7 of each activity so there are extras if a student needs to spend more time repeating a particular activity.

 I tuck my tracking form for assessments and daily notes in the center of this folder.
 Each day when you pick this folder up, the daily materials and your updated notes and assessments will be handy and ready to go!

 For each unit you may have a TE, written lessons or hands-on materials you will be using with the students.
 Keep all of these materials (as well as your folder of copies) together in one space.